Rccyl/FinalProject1/README.md

 Settlers Of Catan

+2015-01-20
+    -removed cities and facilities, working with only settlements

 2015-01-19:
     -player actions buttons position adjusted
     -added additional stats
-    -created functions to add settlements, cities, and roads to player's inventory as well as updating player stat data
+    -created functions to add settlements, cities, and roads to player's inventory as well as updating player stat data -working on build settlement function

 2015-01-18:
     -player stats added